- What is a Nuffield Farming Scholarship?

-Successful candidates from each of the participating countries must attend one week international briefing (Contemporary Scholars Conference – CSC) on different aspects of world agriculture and personal development in March each year e.g. 2015 Nuffield Scholars from Australia, Canada, France, Ireland, New Zealand, the Netherlands and the UK had their world briefing in France in March 2015.
+Successful candidates from each of the participating countries must attend one week international briefing (Contemporary Scholars Conference – CSC) on different aspects of world agriculture and personal development in March each year e.g. 2017 Nuffield Scholars from Australia, Canada, France, Ireland, New Zealand, the Netherlands and the UK had their world briefing in Brazil in March 2017.
 Scholars then undertake one of the Global Focus Programmes (GFP) which each last 6 weeks.
-In 2015 there were 5 GFP’s.
-Two of these began immediately after the CSC, and the remainder began in early June.
+In 2017 there were 6 GFP’s.
+Three of these began immediately after the CSC, and the remainder began on 9th May.
 After this time the scholar is free to plan their travels to different countries relevant to their chosen study topic.

 Is there a specific area that I have to study?

 No. The Nuffield applicant is free to nominate a study topic in their application of specific interest to them and relevant to the primary objective of the scheme namely the advancement of agricultural and rural development.